threez/file-queue/README.md

     var Queue = require('file-queue').Queue,
         queue = new Queue('.', callback);

+### Dealing with many files and common filesystem errors

+If you deal with lots of files EMFILE errors (too many open files errors) can occur.
+Issacs wrote the `graceful-fs` package to deal with these errors.
+To use it simply pass the filesystem library that you prefer:

+    var queue = new Queue({
+        path: 'tmp',
+        fs: require('graceful-fs')
+    }, done);

 ## Pushing and popping messages from the queue

 Popping a message can be done at any time.
 If the queue doesn't contain an item at the